Search: 1730 results

 Now those who ate were about five thousand men, in addition to women and children.

-And when the men of that place had knowledge of him, they sent out into all that country round about, and brought unto him all that were sick,
+and when the men of that country recognized him, they sent into all the country round about, and brought to him all the sick,

 For God said, [Ex.
 20:12], 'Give honor to your father and mother.' and [Ex.
 21:17], 'Whoever says bad things about his father or mother should surely be put to death.'